By David Tomas, on 11 May 2021

 The conclusion showed that users' perception and their actual physical responses were not aligned.
-On average, the participants stated that they found the video 15% more interesting.
-But when they listened to the audiobook version, their pulse rate was faster and their body temperature and skin conductivity rose.
+On average, the participants stated that they found the video 15% more interesting, but when they listened to the audiobook, their pulse rate was faster and their body temperature and skin conductivity rose.

-The explanation proposed by the researchers is that listening to a story is a shared creation process, in which the user is more actively involved and therefore generates a greater emotional response and involvement.
+The explanation proposed by the researchers is that listening to a story is a shared creation process in which the user is more actively involved and therefore having a greater emotional response.

 8. The Brain Can Predict Sales

-Based on all this data, the researchers created 3 sales predictions: one based on participants' stated preferences, one based on brain activity while looking at ads, and one based on their brain reactions when viewing the product before and after seeing ads.
+Based on all this data, the researchers created 3 sales predictions: one based on the participants' stated preferences, one based on their brain activity while looking at ads, and one based on their brain activity when viewing the product before and after seeing ads.

-The product was then displayed alongside ads in different supermarkets for a week, to compare actual sales and predictions.
-The most successful was the one based on brain activity when viewing the ads, and the one that failed the most was the one based on the participants' responses.
-Once again, this shows that neuromarketing outperforms traditional market research in making sales predictions.
+The product was then displayed alongside ads in different supermarkets for a week, to compare the actual sales to the predictions.
+The most successful result was the one based on brain activity when viewing the ads, and the one that failed the most was the one based on the participants' responses.
+Once again, this shows that neuromarketing outperforms traditional market research when it comes to predicting sales.

 Finally, let’s examine a study about one of the most useful cognitive biases for marketers: the framing or presentation of a product.